Echinops6718/HealthInfo/Creatine.md

 Improves short term memory and reasoning, and likely protects against neurological and neurodegenerative conditions.

+Supplementing reduces demand for endogenous creatine synthesis, which helps lower homocysteine levels from reduced need for methylation, and improves mental clarity for people with methylation disorders such as MTHFR mutations.

 Likely reduces long-[[COVID]] related fatigue, pain, breathing difficulty, and brain fog.

 Likely improves insulin response and glucose metabolism, while reducing diabetes risk, especially when combined with exercise.